By Andrew Cohen

 When Qazizada arrived in Poland, she met with the Max Planck Foundation, which works on rule of law issues and has connections in Afghanistan.
 When one of its coordinators asked what she’d like to do in the future, Qazizada said she wanted to evacuate and help Afghan women judges and increase her knowledge to survive outside Afghanistan, where all her studies and time had been.

 “I was looking at several opportunities, but when I learned about the Human Rights Center I tried really hard to be affiliated with them since their mission and work was close to my own experience,” she says.
 She had a Zoom meeting with Stover, established her proficiency in English, and was selected to continue her research at HRC.

 “Before the meeting, I was so anxious that I was hardly sleeping,” Qazizada recalls.
-“But when Eric told me I would come to Berkeley, I felt like I released all of my pain — all the suffering I saw and experienced during the Taliban takeover, and the sadness I experienced in Poland, even if just for a few minutes.
+“But when Eric told me I would come to Berkeley, I felt like I released all of my pain — all the suffering I saw and experienced during the Taliban takeover, even if just for a few minutes.
 At that moment, I saw a bright future for myself.”

 That vision carried over when she got to Berkeley.